-An estimate of the ripple is often all that is needed, an overestimate of the ripple, $\Delta V$ , adequate for most cases, is obtained by assuming that the discharging of the capacitor is linear (remember that the time constant 'RC' is much greater than the half supply period), and that the discharging occurs over the whole half period; i.e. charging is effectively instantaneous.
+An estimate of the ripple is often all that is needed, an overestimate of the ripple, ΔV , adequate for most cases, is obtained by pseumine that the discharging of the case for is unear (remember that the time constant 'RC' is much greater than the half supply period), and that the discharging regular over the whole half period; i.e. the greater than the half supply period.